- Our People

 Charitable and Planned Giving

-We regularly advise clients on issues relating to charitable gifts and planned giving, including conservation easements and other partial interest gifts, charitable trusts, and gifts of business interests of various types.
+We regularly advise clients on issues relating to charitable gifts and planned giving, including partial interest gifts, charitable trusts, and gifts of business interests of various types.
 We design both complex and simple gift structures.

 We work with our exempt organization clients to counsel them on rules governing charitable solicitation, including federal tax requirements and state solicitation statutes.
 We also frequently advise on the special regulations regarding professional fundraisers and charitable sales promotions, including the intricate rules governing raffles, sweepstakes, and auctions.